cjoshmartin-com/resume/index.md

 * Ensured code quality by learning/practicing Test Driven Development (TDD) in the sense of writing acceptance/unit tests using a testing suite (consisting of Cypress, Mocha, Chai, Enzyme, and Istanbul) and actively participated in code reviews on Github Enterprise.

-* Engaged in Agile practices (Sprint Planning, Backlog Grooming, Continuous Integration & Deployment).
+* Engaged in agile practices (Sprint Planning, Backlog Grooming, Continuous Integration & Deployment).

 ##### July - October 2017